Once again it’s time for my scans, bloods and mole check.

 If his boat went down he wanted to go with it!

-So I think if i’m going to die, what better way than off my bicycle.
+‘If i’m going to die, what better way than off my bicycle’ I decide.

 An RTE van passes, giving wide berth to the crazy woman wobbling along (it is hard to pedal evenly with a thick dressing in the way)